|Coordinates:||31.0562 N 57.6548 E|

 See Gandom Beryan on the map of Iran!

-- The Hottest spot on Earth, NASA Earth Observatory, visited in 31st October 2010.
+- The Hottest spot on Earth, NASA Earth Observatory, accessed in the 31st October 2010.

-- MODIS land team validation, NASA Goddard Space Flight Center, visited in 1st November 2010.
+- MODIS land team validation, NASA Goddard Space Flight Center, accessed in the 1st November 2010.

 - Zhengming Van, MODIS Land-Surface Temperature Algorithm Theoretical Basis Document (LST ATBD), Version 3.3., April 1999.
-Visited in 1st November 2010.
+Accessed in the 1st November 2010.